-In this Hub I would like to go through with you how I am now handling all of my photograph work.
+In this Hub, I would like to go through with you how I am now handling all of my photographic work.

 Bearing in mind that it is purely a hobby for me so therefore I have to work on a tight budget and I will use a free program even if it is more difficult to use.

 I will touch briefly on my Canon Powershot A400 Camera.

 How I get around not using Printers at home, Printers such as the Kodak ESP All-in-One are in my opinion a waste of good money for the amateur photographer.

 To be perfectly honest you do not even need a computer to obtain snapshots from your Digital Camera.
 It can be as simple as this :